avaneev/prvhash/README.md

 within a space of a huge number of pseudo-random sub-sequences.
 Hash length affects the size of this "space of sub-sequences", permitting the function to produce quality hashes for any required hash length.
-Statistically, these "jumps" are close to a purely random repositioning: each new possible `lcg` value corresponds to a new random position, with a spread over the whole PRNG period.
-The actual performace is a lot more complicated as this PRNG system is able to converge into unrelated random number sequences of varying lengths, so the "jump" changes both the position and "index" of sequence.
+Statistically, these "jumps" are close to a uniformly-random repositioning: each new possible `lcg` value corresponds to a new random position, with a spread over the whole PRNG period.
+The actual performace is a lot more complicated as this PRNG system is able to converge into unrelated random number sequences of varying lengths, so the "jump" changes both the position and "index" of sub-sequence.
 This property of PRVHASH assures that different initial states of its `lcg` state variable (or `Seed`, which is mostly equivalent at initialization stage) produce practically unrelated random number sequences, permitting to use PRVHASH for PRNG-based simulations.